What happened on the Qantas flight to nowhere

 (CNN) — After months of working almost nonstop during the coronavirus pandemic, doctor Fiona Downes says stepping on board Qantas' seven-hour round-trip to nowhere was "like being home again."

-A Qantas frequent flier, Downes spent unused points to treated herself to a Business Class ticket on board the Australian airline's scenic Great Southern Land flight.
+A Qantas frequent flier, Downes spent unused points to treat herself to a Business Class ticket on board the Australian airline's scenic Great Southern Land flight.

 "It was like a once in a lifetime opportunity," she tells CNN Travel.

-Note: This story has been updated with comment from Friends of the Earth.